-Section 8 - petty cash
+Section 7 - petty cash

-The Internal Auditor will seek evidence that the Council has followed its own policies, procedures and verification processes and that these are up to date.
+The Internal Auditor will seek evidence that the Council has followed its own policies, procedures, and verification processes and that these are up to date.

 Evidence Internal auditor commentary Is petty cash in operation?
-Yes A balance of £114.19 in cash and £135.81 in receipts was found to be in the tin If appropriate, is there an adequate control system in place?
+Yes A balance of £178.65 in cash and £71.35 in receipts was found to be in the tin If appropriate, is there an adequate control system in place?
 Yes Members approved topping up petty cash up to the value of £250 monthly, at the meeting held 05/05/2021 (min13).
-Additional comments:

-Section 9 - Payroll controls
+Section 8 - Payroll controls

-The Internal Auditor will check salaries are approved in accordance with PAYE, NI, Pension and that there is a clear understanding that the clerk is not self-employed.
-If the Clerk was recruited after 1st April 2001, evidence will be required to show compliance with the new requirements for the statement of employment, Induction, probation periods and training requirements.
+The Internal Auditor will check salaries were approved in accordance with PAYE, NI, Pension and that there is a clear understanding that the clerk is not self-employed.
+If the Clerk was recruited after 1st April 2014, evidence will be required to show compliance with the new requirements for the statement of employment, Induction, probation periods and training requirements.
 The Internal Auditor will also review how payroll is managed including evidence of approval of payslips.

 Evidence Internal auditor commentary Do all employees have contracts of employment?
-Yes There were fifteen employees listed on payroll as at 21/09/21, plus the mayor to allow proper tax treatment of the Mayoral allowance.
+Yes There were fifteen employees listed on payroll as at 31/03/22, plus the mayor to allow proper tax treatment of the Mayoral allowance.
 Has the Council approved salary paid?
-Yes A sample of payments were tested and found to match between the RTI submission Minimum wage paid?
-Yes and bank.
+Yes Minimum wage paid?
+Yes A sample of payments were tested and found to match between the RTI submission and bank.
 Are arrangements in place for authorising of the payroll and payments to the council?
 Does this include a verification process for agreeing rates of pay to be applied?
 Yes The Council reviewed staffing at the meeting held 23/06/2021 Do salary payments include deductions for PAYE/NIC?
 Is PAYE/NIC paid promptly to HMRC?
 Yes In accordance with Proper Practices, PAYE taxes and employee and employer National Insurance contributions (NIC) are calculated and recorded for every employee.
 Deductions are paid to HM Revenue and Customs and Suffolk County Council on or before the dates prescribed.
 Is there evidence that the Council is aware of its pension responsibilities?
-Are pension payments in operation?
-Yes As at 21/09/21, 6 staff were members of LGPS, 7 are members of NEST Are there any other payments (eg: expenses) and are these reasonable and approved by the Council?
-Yes Expenses Additional comments:
+Are pension payments in operation?8 Yes As at 19/04/2022, 6 staff were members of LGPS, 8 are members of NEST.
+Are there any other payments (e.g.: expenses) and are these reasonable and approved by the Council?
+Yes Expenses